Kotlin/dokka/README.md

     // When set to default, caches stored in $USER_HOME/.cache/dokka cacheRoot = 'default'

+    // Use to include or exclude non public members. includeNonPublic = false

     // Do not output deprecated members.
 Applies globally, can be overridden by packageOptions skipDeprecated = false